mesosphere/dcos-commons/frameworks/template/README.md

 Some changes, such as decreasing the number of nodes or changing volume requirements, are not supported after initial deployment.
 See [Limitations](#limitations).

 To make configuration changes via scheduler environment updates, perform the following steps:
-1. Visit https:<dcos-url> to access the DC/OS web interface.
+1. Visit <dcos-url> to access the DC/OS web interface.
 1. Navigate to `Services` and click on the service to be configured (default _`PKGNAME`_).
 1. Click `Edit` in the upper right.
 On DC/OS 1.9.x, the `Edit` button is in a menu made up of three dots.
 1. Navigate to `Environment` (or `Environment variables`) and search for the option to be updated.